MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/faqs.md

 ## Why is the Kernel only in C# and Python?
 C# is a popular coding language.
 We wanted to make sure we could support one language before turning our attention to other languages.
 And we've included [preview Python support](https://aka.ms/sk/python) to evaluate community interest there.
 Additional language support for the kernel will come based on feedback.

-## Where are the sample skills?
+## Where are the sample plugins?
-We have [sample apps](/semantic-kernel/samples) and skills you can try out so you can quickly learn the concepts of Semantic Kernel.
+We have [sample apps](/semantic-kernel/samples) and plugins you can try out so you can quickly learn the concepts of Semantic Kernel.

 ## How do I get help or provide feedback?